KashyapAdarsh/Byzantine_chain_replication/README.md

 Distalgo features :

 1) send 	- To send message between nodes
-2)  Receive	- Receive handlers to receive the messages
+2) receive	- receive handlers to receive the messages
 3) await	- Awaits to wait for necessary condition
 4)	timeout	- To check if a particular operation timedout
 5)	setup	- To setup an instance of any class